By Kirsty Logan

 But seriously, where do I begin?
 I had a hunch I would enjoy this book when I requested it, and from page one I was immersed in the strange and wonderful mysterious world Logan created.
 The dynamic between the world of damplings and landlockers was an interesting world – for the most part people wanted to be on one side or the other, there’s no middle ground like we have today.
 Rather than working together, both sides seem to just exist, preferring the other would keep their distance.

-The characters were complex – Callanish and North were my favorite, and the majority of the chapters were told from their perspectives, but other characters do get their chance to shine, and everyone felt well-rounded.
+The characters were complex – Callanish and North were my favorites, and the majority of the chapters were told from their perspectives, but other characters do get their chance to shine, and everyone felt well-rounded.
 There was no central villain, but characters who all had different desires and who were struggling to achieve them.

 I also loved the floating circus, and while the acts and actors weren’t remotely similar to the ones in The Night Circus, it was reminiscent of that and had the same otherworldly atmosphere – it was a circus I’d like to attend.
 The plot moved along at a nice pace and Logan skillfully shifted between the character perspectives to keep it fresh.